Agile Modeling Home Page

 Anyone who has been in IT for more than a few years, and in particular anyone who has worked in a mid-size to large IT organization, has experienced or heard of a range of instances where documentation was written and then ignored by the intended audience.
 It's quite common to see:

-• Projects with detailed requirements specifications fail and/or to have the development team ignore portions of the specification because they believe they know better.
+• Initiatives with detailed requirements specifications fail and/or to have the development team ignore portions of the specification because they believe they know better.

-• Detailed architecture documents be created by a project architect only to have the developers take their own approach anyway, even when the original architecture was pretty darn good.
+• Detailed architecture documents be created by an architect only to have the developers take their own approach anyway, even when the original architecture was pretty darn good.

-• Detailed test documents created only to be discarded at the end of the project because the development team has run out of time.
+• Detailed test documents created only to be discarded at the end of the initiative because the development team has run out of time.

 • Documents created put on the shelf and ignored after they passed the documentation review.